-- Information on applying to NHSBT work experience programmes (aimed at school years 10-13) - NHSBT has a toolkit to support managers in accepting direct approaches for work experience
+Information on applying to NHSBT work experience programmes (aimed at 16-18 year olds)

-The Prince's Trust
+The Kings Trust

-The Prince's Trust health and social care pre-employment programmes The charity's, 'Get Into' programme focuses on increasing the chances of young people (aged 16-30) securing entry level employment in the NHS.
-It lasts between four to six weeks and is a combination of class-based learning and handson work placements
+The charity's, 'Get Into' programme focuses on increasing the chances of young people (aged 16-30) securing entry level employment in the NHS.
+It lasts between four and six weeks and is a combination of class-based learning and hands-on work placements

-Click on these links to read more about widening local participation through partnering with the Prince's Trust and Business case for supporting a partnership with The Prince's Trust - a guide on the key areas to consider when presenting your business case to board members.
+Click on these links to read more about widening local participation through partnering with the Kings Trust and Business case for supporting a partnership with The Kings Trust - a guide on the key areas to consider when presenting your business case to board members.